-layering diverse data, including scientific techniques and environmental variables, to create a clearer picture of forest ecosystems and their commodities.

-What stands out to me is how this transparency directly benefits those often overlooked, like smallholders and ethical producers.
+This isn't just about collecting samples; it's about layering varied scientific data, including techniques and environmental variables, to create a clearer picture of forest ecosystems and their commodities.
+What stands out to me is how this transparency directly benefits those often overlooked, like smallholders and responsible producers.
 By ensuring they aren't undercut by illegal or unsustainable practices, accountable supply chains lead to better outcomes for both people and the environment.
-It's incredibly rewarding to see these advancements empowering governments and companies to protect our planet and support sustainable practices.
+It's incredibly rewarding to see these advancements enabling governments and companies to protect natural resources and support sustainable practices.